Can Interest-Only Loans Work for You?

 Here is a description of these exotic loans.
 Their destructiveness means that many are no longer available.

-- Negative amortization loans added to, rather than subtract from, the principal each month.
+- Negative amortization loans added to, rather than subtracted from, the principal each month.

-- Balloon loans required that the entire loan be paid off after five to seven years.
+- Balloon loans required that the entire loan is paid off after five to seven years.